PantalonOrange/Mailviewer/README.md

 # MailViewer

-With this program you can view mails via imap and tls (IBM GSK) connection.
+With this program you can view mails over the imap-protocoll (currently only the headers).
 Autorefreshing display is included.

 ![IMAPVW](https://github.com/PantalonOrange/Mailviewer/blob/master/imapvw.png)